Spectrophotometry: Experimental application

 As described in the applications section, spectrophotometry can be used in both qualitative and quantitative analysis of DNA, RNA, and proteins.
 Qualitative analysis can be used and spectrophotometers are used to record spectra of compounds by scanning broad wavelength regions to determine the absorbance properties (the intensity of the color) of the compound at each wavelength.
 One experiment that can demonstrate the various uses that visible spectrophotometry can have is the separation of β-galactosidase from a mixture of various proteins.
 Largely, spectrophotometry is best used to help quantify the amount of purification your sample has undergone relative to total protein concentration.
-By running an affinity chromatography, B-Galactosidase can be isolated and tested by reacting collected samples with ONPG and determining if the sample turns yellow.
+By running an affinity chromatography, B-Galactosidase can be isolated and tested by reacting collected samples with Ortho-Nitrophenyl-β-galactoside (ONPG) and determining if the sample turns yellow.
 Following this testing the sample at 420 nm for specific interaction with ONPG and at 595 for a Bradford Assay the amount of purification can be assessed quantitatively.
 In addition to this spectrophotometry can be used in tandem with other techniques such as SDS-Page electrophoresis in order to purify and isolate various protein samples.

 IR spectrophotometry

 Spectrophotometers designed for the infrared region are quite different because of the technical requirements of measurement in that region.
-One major factor is the type of photosensors that are available for different spectral regions, but infrared measurement is also challenging because virtually everything emits IR light as thermal radiation, especially at wavelengths beyond about 5 μm.
+One major factor is the type of photosensors that are available for different spectral regions, but infrared measurement is also challenging because virtually everything emits IR as thermal radiation, especially at wavelengths beyond about 5 μm.

-Another complication is that quite a few materials such as glass and plastic absorb infrared light, making it incompatible as an optical medium.
+Another complication is that quite a few materials such as glass and plastic absorb infrared, making it incompatible as an optical medium.
 Ideal optical materials are salts, which do not absorb strongly.
 Samples for IR spectrophotometry may be smeared between two discs of potassium bromide or ground with potassium bromide and pressed into a pellet.
 Where aqueous solutions are to be measured, insoluble silver chloride is used to construct the cell.